Prisoner of War

 As you can imagine the secret to the game is strategy and stealth.
 Captain Stone is fully equipped to crawl and sneak about and with the occasional help of other captives he has a fair chance of succeeding.
 The game is nothing but difficult though and right from the off it becomes painfully obvious that it is not for those who like to play a quick five minutes here and there.
 You'll find yourself reloading your game again and again in an attempt to execute an operation without being caught.
 Of course you can elect to carry on your game if you are caught but it effects your overall score.

 A game such as this needs a useful and easy to interpret interface and thankfully the developers have done a good job.
 There is a clock that shows when you next have an activity to do or place to attend, failure to attend will alert the guards.
 There is an onscreen map that helps you orientate yourself.
-The X and square buttons are context sensitive and change their function according to your situation, rather like in Legend of Zelda Ocarina of Time.
-The L2 and R2 buttons are used to lean left and right and the circle button is used to stand/crouch.
-The left analogue stick moves Stone around and the right analogue stick moves the camera around.
-I think overall the control scheme is very good and feels comfortable immediately.
+The mouse buttons are context sensitive and change according to the situation.
+The game is controlled by the typical keyboard and mouse combination.
+However, if you prefer a gamepad then you can control the game with one if you want to.

 Prisoner of War is going to need a patient gamer to fully appreciate the title.
 If you're the kind of person who likes to sit there for long durations and get deeply into a game then you're going to relish the challenge that this game offers.
 If you like short gaming blasts then you might become a little irritated by the games reliance on stealth and smart thinking.
 In recent years there hasn't been a title quite like this and overall it comes together pretty darn well.
 If you're prepared for the challenge that the game offers then you will not be disappointed.

-Deaf Gamers comment: Pleasingly the whole thing is subtitled and a clear and easy to read text has been used throughout.
+Deaf Gamers comment: Pleasingly the whole thing is subtitled and a clear and easy to read text, even clearer than on the PS2 version, has been used throughout.